Hubert Huddleston: Military career

-Huddleston also served in the First World War, including in the operation in 1916 against Sultan Ali Dinar of Darfur, which resulted in the province being formally incorporated into the Anglo-Egyptian Condominium and end of its monarchy.
-He became General Officer Commanding (GOC) Sudan in 1924.
-He was then appointed Commandant of the Sudan Defence Force, the local troops, when they were established a year later.
-He was appointed commander of the 14th Infantry Brigade in 1930 and, after becoming a major general in April 1933, and colonel of the Dorsetshire Regiment in July 1933, then joined Eastern Command in India in 1934.
+Huddleston, promoted on 7 March 1908 from supernumerary lieutenant to lieutenant, also served in the First World War, including in the operation in 1916 against Sultan Ali Dinar of Darfur, which resulted in the province being formally incorporated into the Anglo-Egyptian Condominium and end of its monarchy.

+He became general officer commanding (GOC) Sudan in 1924.
+He was then appointed commandant of the Sudan Defence Force, the local troops, when they were established a year later.

+Having previously been on half-pay, on 14 December 1930 he was appointed commander of the 14th Infantry Brigade and was granted the temporary rank of brigadier whilst employed in this role.
+After becoming a major general in April 1933, and colonel of the Dorsetshire Regiment in July 1933, he then joined Eastern Command in India in 1934.
 He became commander of the Baluchistan District in Western Command, India, in 1935.
-He was appointed Lieutenant Governor and Secretary of the Royal Hospital Chelsea and was then briefly GOC Northern Ireland District from April to July 1940 before being appointed Governor General of Anglo-Egyptian Sudan later that year.
+He was appointed lieutenant governor and secretary of the Royal Hospital Chelsea and was then briefly GOC Northern Ireland District from April to July 1940 before being appointed Governor General of Anglo-Egyptian Sudan later that year.
 He retired from that post in 1947, under pressure from the Foreign Office, after insisting on Sudan's rights to independence from Egypt during disturbances over the future of the Condominium in 1946.